Seminar Dates: May–June 2019

-Gordon College, through the Jerusalem University College (JUC) and University of the Holy Land (UHL), offers a unique summer experience in the history and geography of the Bible.
-At JUC, students experience an intensive three-week on-site four credit course that introduces the geography, history and archeology of Israel.
-Through UHL, students may participate in an additional two-week (two credit) program that focuses on the land of Jordan.
-Both courses involve study of the physical features of the lands of the Bible, stressing geographical factors affecting settlement and communication in various regions.
-Relevant archaeological, historical and biblical material is correlated with sites, roads and features in each region.
+Gordon College, through Jerusalem University College (JUC) and the University of the Holy Land (UHL), offers a unique summer experience in the history and geography of the Bible.
+At JUC, students participate in an intensive three-week, four-credit course that introduces the geography, history and archeology of Israel on-site.
+The course involves study of the physical features of the lands of the Bible, stressing geographical factors affecting settlement and communication in various regions.
+Relevant archaeological, historical and biblical material correlates with sites, roads and features in each region.

 Regions studied include:

 SECURITY: JUC has been operating for over 50 years and knows when to avoid certain areas and circumstances.
 Your time is highly structured to provide protection at all times.
 Travel about the country is on buses operated by a private tour company.
 You will never use public transportation.
 However, travel to Israel always poses some enhanced danger.
 In the case of emergency, officials for both Gordon College and JUC will have operational contingency plans for the evacuation of students.